Gerrard 'won't hide' from Villa boos after defeat

 "To be fair to Tyrone, I've been in dressing rooms where people make mistakes and don't put their hand up and take responsibility for them," he said.

-"Tyrone's done that and I've told him there was no need to do that because his reaction was superb from there and his form's improved dramatically in my opinion.
+"Tyrone's done that and I've told him there was no need because his reaction was superb from there and his form's improved dramatically in my opinion.
 He's been one of our strongest performers.

-"Outside of that mistake.
-I thought he was good again today.
+"Outside of that mistake, I thought he was good again today.
 And the team's reaction from going a goal down was positive and strong.
 So as a manager, that's all you can ask for."

 Chelsea boss Graham Potter said he was delighted with the result and a fourth consecutive clean sheet.